blcxtranslations/blcx/_translated/chapter-0031.md

 completed: true
 ---

-"Mid rank techniques for Foundation Building cultivators?"
+"Mid-rank techniques for Foundation Building cultivators?"

 Hearing these words, Lin Xuan was suddenly stunned.
 He looked at the two that were talking.
 They were both strangers to him.
-Even though Floating Cloud Valley was only a small, third rate sect, but they still had over a thousand disciples.
+Even though Floating Cloud Valley was only a small, third-rate sect, but they still had over a thousand disciples.
 Lin Xuan, other than being slightly familiar with the others who entered the sect at the same time, did not know most of the other disciples.
 But from their clothing, it could be seen that they are also two low levelled Spirit Gathering disciples.

-They just mentioned some Soaring Cloud sect getting disbanded, and mid rank techniques.
+They just mentioned some Soaring Cloud sect getting disbanded, and mid-rank techniques.
 Lin Xuan caught up, greeting aloud: "Fellow disciples."

 "You are......"
 The two stopped walking and looked at the young man blocking the road with uncertainty.